 Example 5.3.1.
-Figure 5.13 presents a validation function that examines the bit-pattern of the double-precision float ${\tt d}$ in order to filter out all special numbers (which are replaced with 0).
+Figure 5.13 presents a validation function that examines the bit-pattern of the double-precision float d in order to filter out all special numbers (which are replaced with 0).
 It always returns a non-special float.

 Example 5.3.2.
-Figure 5.14 presents a function that converts a 32-bit signed integer $\bf i$ to a 64-bit float, using only integer arithmetic and a float subtraction.
-It first constructs the float representation for $\bf x.d=2^{52}+2^{31}$ and $\bf y.d=2^{52}+2^{31}+\bf i$ using integers, and then computes $\bf y.d-\bf x.d=\bf i$ in float.
+Figure 5.14 presents a function that converts a 32-bit signed integer i to a 64-bit float, using only integer arithmetic and a float subtraction.
+It first constructs the float representation for $x.d = 2^{52} + 2^{31}$ and $y.d = 2^{52} + 2^{31} + i$ using integers, and then computes y.d - x.d = i in float.
 As all 32-bit integers can be represented in a double precision float, this conversion is exact (there is no rounding error).
 This program example is a C version of the assembly code generated by compilers for PowerPC processors (this is necessary because these processors lack a native instruction to perform the cast).
 It is common practice for critical software to use a hand-written C function instead of relying on compiler-generated code.
-End of example.

 Example 5.3.3.
 Figure 5.15 presents (a simplified version of) a function to compute the square root of a 64-bit float.
-It first decomposes the argument \mathfrak{d} into a mantissa in [1,4] and an even exponent.
-Then, it computes the square root of the mantissa through a polynomial (for the sake of concision, we omit the value of the coefficients c1,...,c4) and divides the exponent by two (with truncation).
-End of example.
+It first decomposes the argument d into a mantissa in [1,4] and an even exponent.
+Then, it computes the square root of the mantissa through a